-- 1 Go to System Manager.
+1 Go to System Manager.
 In the layout area, click the workflow.
-On the File tab, open the One-bit pane. - 2 Do one of the following: - Type the number of seconds' wait before job completion.
+On the File tab, open the One-bit pane.

+• Type the number of seconds' wait before job completion.

 This setting determines how long Fiery XF waits for incoming one-bit files that belong to the same job.
 When this time span has elapsed, Fiery XF assumes that all the files have been received and starts printing.